 Why We Like It

-Here’s a closer look at what makes the AAdvantage® Aviator® Red World Elite Mastercard® a compelling choice for American Airlines loyalists.
+Here’s a closer look at why we like the AAdvantage® Aviator® Red World Elite Mastercard®.

-- Cardholders receive an annual companion certificate each account anniversary, allowing one guest to fly for just $99 plus taxes and fees on a qualifying domestic itinerary.
+- Upon your account anniversary, you'll receive a companion certificate that allows a guest to fly for just $99 plus taxes and fees.

 Pros

-- Provides a suite of travel benefits tailored for American Airlines flyers, including a free checked bag for you and your companions, preferred boarding, and inflight savings.
+- Valuable travel perks for American Airlines flyers, including a free first checked bag, preferred boarding, and inflight savings.

-- Includes an annual companion certificate that allows a guest to travel on a qualifying domestic flight for a reduced fare plus taxes and fees.
+- An annual companion certificate that lets you bring a guest on a domestic flight.

 Cons